Forensic Nursing Programs

 Duquesne University is a private Catholic university that was established in 1878.
 Its 50-acre urban campus in Pittsburgh is home to more than 10,000 students.
 Duquesne University is the only Spiritan institution of higher learning across the globe.
 Duquesne University’s School of Nursing is recognized as a top-tier graduate nursing school, including on-campus and online programs, by U.S. News & World Report.

-What Education Do I Need for Forensic Nursing?
+What Education Do You Need for Forensic Nursing?

-Forensic nursing is a newer type of nursing and many are interested in finding out how to become a forensic nurse.
-Forensic nurse education requirements begin with a bachelor’s degree in nursing, while taking courses forensic nursing certificate programs, if available.
+Forensic nurse education requirements begin with a bachelor’s degree in nursing, while taking courses in forensic nursing certificate programs, if available.
 If those certifications aren’t available, a student can get a master’s in forensic nursing, also known as an MSN.
-Another path to forensic nursing is to become a registered nurse and work for a minimum of three years in general nursing and switch to a specialization in forensics.
-Another path is to find a school that offers a Masters or PhD forensic nurse program.
-Students must become a clinical nurse before becoming a forensic nurse.
+One path to forensic nursing is to become a registered nurse and work for a minimum of three years in general nursing and switch to a specialization in forensics.
+Another path is to find a school that offers a Master’s or PhD forensic nurse program.
+Students must become clinical nurses before becoming forensic nurses.

 There are many forensic nurse jobs available to someone interested in pursuing that field.
 Some forensic nurses are called nurse death investigators because they are doing just that, trying to determine the cause of death of someone.
 They look for foul play, or abuse and try to piece together the story of the death.
-Forensic nurses often go by name different names, or titles such as forensic nurse practitioner, forensic nurse investigator, or a nurse pathologist..
+Forensic nurses often go by name different names, or titles such as forensic nurse practitioner, forensic nurse investigator, or a nurse pathologist.
+Forensic nurses work in roles like Legal Nurse Consultant.

 How Much is a Forensic Nurse Salary?